pchiorean/Indentz/docs/README.md

 > **Type Options:** Use Typographer's Quotes \
 > **Type Options:** Apply Leading to Entire Paragraphs

-After which:

-* **`DocCleanup.jsx`** cleans up unused swatches/layers/pages, unlocks all items, resets their scaling to 100% & removes all guides.

 * **`DocDefaults.jsx`** creates several swatches & layers, replaces some missing or unwanted fonts (it runs **`CleanupFonts.jsx`**), and sets the page geometry from the filename (it runs **`PageSizeFromFilename.jsx`**).

   ![Swatches & Layers](img/docdefaults.png)